-At New England Veterinary Center & Cancer Care, our veterinary oncology department uses radiation therapy to provide cutting-edge treatment for pets with cancer.
+At New England Veterinary Center & Cancer Care, our veterinary oncology department uses pet radiation therapy to provide cutting-edge treatment for pets with cancer.

-Radiation Therapy for Pets in Windsor
+Pet Radiation Therapy in Windsor

-Used alone or in conjunction with oncological services such as surgery and/or chemotherapy, radiation therapy delivers optimal doses of radiation necessary to kill cancerous cells without damaging healthy tissue.
+Used alone or in conjunction with oncological services such as surgery and/or chemotherapy, pet radiation therapy delivers optimal doses of radiation necessary to kill cancerous cells without damaging healthy tissue.

 As the only animal hospital in Windsor to offer radiation therapy, we employ an in-house board-certified oncologist has extensive training and experience in treating cancers with radiation, minimizing side effects by limiting exposure to normal tissues.